trichter/yam/joss/paper.md

 # Summary

 By calculating the cross-correlation of seismic noise between two stations, it is possible to retrieve the Green's function between the receivers.
 In addition, the cross-correlation function can be used to monitor changes in the seismic velocity in the subsurface.
-We present ``yam`` -- a command line package for calculating cross-correlations and relative velocity changes.
+We present ``yam`` -- a Python-based command line package for calculating cross-correlations and relative velocity changes.

 # Statement of need